UAE Minister of Justice meets his Belgian counterpart to discuss judicial cooperation

+The meeting focused on strengthening bilateral judicial cooperation and addressing cross-border and transnational crime, including organized crime, cybercrime, and other serious offenses that require close international coordination.

-In a Joint Statement, The Ministers reaffirmed their shared commitment to the rule of law and the principles of international justice.
+The Ministers reaffirmed their shared commitment to the rule of law and the principles of international justice.
 They noted that cross-border criminal activity continues to pose significant challenges to both national and international security, and emphasized the vital role of judicial cooperation in confronting these threats.
-Both sides recognized the importance of robust legal frameworks, mutual legal assistance, and the timely exchange of information between competent authorities.
+Both sides recognised the importance of robust legal frameworks, mutual legal assistance, and the timely exchange of information between competent authorities.

 Minister Verlinden welcomed the visit and expressed appreciation for the United Arab Emirates’ continued efforts to advance bilateral judicial collaboration.
 She commended the proactive approach taken by the UAE’s judicial and law enforcement institutions in addressing transnational crime, and underscored the importance of sustained cooperation based on existing bilateral agreements and international conventions.

-Minister Al Nuaimi also conveyed his appreciation to Her Excellency Minister Verlinden for the close cooperation between the two ministries and hailed the strength, professionalism, and integrity of Belgium’s judicial system.
-He emphasised that this cooperation serves as a model of effective partnership in the pursuit of justice and the rule of law.
+Minister Al Nuaimi also conveyed his appreciation to Minister Verlinden for the close cooperation between the two ministries and hailed the strength, professionalism, and integrity of Belgium’s judicial system.
+He emphasized that this cooperation serves as a model of effective partnership in the pursuit of justice and the rule of law.

 The Ministers confirmed their commitment to continue working closely together, including through the established Working Group on Judicial Matters, to address ongoing cases and strengthen preparedness for future challenges.
 They also discussed ways to enhance judicial cooperation through new and existing bilateral initiatives aimed at improving coordination between their respective institutions.